intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inceptionv3/README.md

 git clone git@github.com:tensorflow/models.git
 ```

-This repository is used for dependencies that the inceptionv3 model
+This repository is used for dependencies that the Inception V3 model
 requires.

 3. Download the pre-trained inceptionv3 model: